Ventricular septal defect (VSD)

 Your doctor may first suspect a heart defect during a regular checkup if he or she hears a murmur while listening to your baby's heart with a stethoscope.
 Sometimes VSDs can be detected by ultrasound before the baby is born.

 Sometimes a VSD isn't detected until a person reaches adulthood.
-Signs and symptoms can include a heart murmur and shortness of breath your doctor hears when listening to your heart with a stethoscope.
+Symptoms and signs can include shortness of breath or a heart murmur your doctor hears when listening to your heart with a stethoscope.

 When to see a doctor